-Understanding Canadian Law
+Understanding Canadian Law in Everyday Life CLU3E1 Grade 11 Workplace

-CLU3E1 Workplace

 This course enables students to develop a practical understanding of laws that affect the everyday lives of people in Canada, including their own lives.
-Students will gain an understanding of the need for laws, and of their rights, freedoms, and responsibilities under Canadian law.
-Topics include laws relating to marriage, the workplace, cyber bullying, and the processing of criminal offences.
-Students will apply the concepts of legal thinking and the legal inquiry process, and will begin to develop legal reasoning skills and an understanding of Canadian law.
+Students will gain an understanding of the need for laws, and their rights, freedoms and responsibilities under the Canadian Law.
+Topics include laws relating to marriage, the workplace, cyberbullying, and criminal offenses.
+Students will begin to develop legal reasoning skills and will apply the concepts of legal thinking and the legal studies inquiry process when investigating legal issues that are relevant to life in Canada today.

-Prerequisite: CHC2L1 or 2P1 or NAC201
+Prerequisite: CHC2P1 or 2D1 or NAC2O1